tc-lang/trenchcoat/writeups/bound-method.md

 c ≥ _ : []
 ```
 This shows that the only substitutions that must be permuted with each other are `b ≥ a` and `b ≥ c`
-- the order of the rest does not matter.
+\- the order of the rest does not matter.

-Importantly, this does not hold if bounds are not also substituted in to all other bounds.
+Importantly, this does not hold if bounds are not also substituted into all other bounds.
 For a
 simple counter example, choose the bounds:
 ```
 a ≤ d